tellaw/SunshineAdminBundle/Resources/Documentation/theme.md

         name: Sunshine | Dashboard
 ```

-NB : block theme is not required.
+Note: block theme is not required.

 Here is how to include your configuration file to your config.yml standard file :
 ```